 Halloween, as we know it in the United States, involves getting dressed up in costumes, trick-or-treating and decorating pumpkins—but is this something they do in China?

-Unlike Christmas where the non-religious traditions have crossed the Pacific, Halloween is really a non-event for Chinese local people unless they have some connection to the expatriate population.
+Unlike Christmas where the non-religious traditions have been adopted, Halloween is a non-event for local Chinese people and it's unlikely you'll see signs of Halloween outside major cities.

 How Adults Celebrate Halloween in China

 Halloween is essentially a gimmicky holiday in China and lots of bars, pubs, and restaurants will use Halloween as a theme night.
 If you're visiting China during Halloween, you'll probably only find these parties in larger cities that are more expat-friendly such as Beijing, Shanghai, and Guangzhou.
 You can check local expat magazines for parties and hit the bar scene for a spooky night out.

 How to Celebrate Halloween in China With Kids

 Unfortunately, only the international schools will likely be doing anything Halloween related, so if you're just visiting China with your kids during Halloween, you'll be hard-pressed to find parties or trick-or-treating, but that doesn't mean they don't exist.
 Check your city for local Halloween-themed events like Hong Kong's Halloween Fest or this Halloween Fair in Beijing.